Fabito97/hng13-backend-profile-api/README.md

-# HNG Stage 0 – Profile Endpoint API
+# HNG Stage 0 – Dynamic Profile Endpoint API

 This repository contains my submission for the HNG Stage 0 backend task.
 It exposes a `/me` endpoint built with FastAPI that returns my profile details and a live cat fact from the Cat Facts API.